NYPD officer shot, wounded in the Bronx

 NEW YORK (AP) - A New York City police officer was wounded by gunfire in the Bronx on Saturday night, the police department said.

-There were no immediate details on the circumstances surrounding the shooting or the nature of the officers’ injuries, but the injuries were said to be non-life-threatening.
+There were no immediate details on the circumstances surrounding the shooting or the nature of the officer’s injuries, but the injuries were said to be non-life-threatening.

 The NYPD said on its Twitter feed at around 8:45 p.m. that the shooting happened near the junction of East 163 Street and Barretto Avenue.